Marijuana Testing: An Employers Guide

 Connecticut:

 In Connecticut, employers are barred from rejecting applicants solely due to a positive marijuana test result.
-Furthermore, employers cannot take adverse action against employees for legal off-duty marijuana use, unless by not doing so it would breach federal contracts or funding agreements.
+Furthermore, employers cannot take adverse action against employees for legal off-duty marijuana use unless, by not doing so, it would breach federal contracts or funding agreements.
+The protections do not apply to several types of employers and employees, including those with a primary activity of mining, construction, utilities, manufacturing, educational services, health care, social services, public order, safety, national security, and international affairs.

 Illinois: